Alicia Gonzalez, Founding Executive Director

 Crystal grew up near St. Louis, MO.
 She graduated from Southeast Missouri State University with a degree in Sport Management and an emphasis in Business Development.
 Crystal has spent her career working in sport related industries with a focus on using sport as a tool for youth to develop social and emotional learning skills.
 She joined Chicago Run as Program Director in 2017, after spending more than three years with the Chicago Fire Foundation, the charitable arm of the Chicago Fire Soccer Club.
 With the Chicago Fire Foundation, Crystal played an intricate role in expanding programming by 150%, establishing a young professionals board, and assisting the Foundation in winning multiple grants and awards such as the Beyond Sport, Sport Team of the Year.
 Crystal has always been passionate about sports and has a strong belief that skills and lessons learned through sport translate into the classroom and real-life settings.
 She grew up a runner, participating in both cross country and track and field and will be running her second marathon this year.
 In her free time, Crystal enjoys being active outdoors, volunteering, and exploring new local restaurants.

-Hannah Press, Running Mates Program Manager
+Ryan Greguske, L.A.C.E.
+Up! and Running Mates Program Manager

 Noelia Fraga, Coach Across America Coach